bolt-observer/agent/README.md

 ```

 It works with LND and CoreLightning and tries the best to have sane defaults so you can just start it up on your node without further hassle.
+Agent is using `glog` library for logging which needs writable `/tmp` (a workaround if that is not the case is to use `--logtostderr` flag).

 If you have a custom LND directory (`/storage` in the example) you might need:
 ```